AlexPoziev/SpbuHomework/Homework10/GraphViz/README.md

-# How to work with is:
+# How to work with it:

 1) Fill matrix.txt file with matrix like: